Canon 200D vs Pentax K-3 II

 Body comparison: Canon 200D vs Pentax K-3 II

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Pentax K-3 II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably larger (15 percent) than the Canon 200D.
 Moreover, the K-3 II is substantially heavier (77 percent) than the 200D.
 It is noteworthy in this context that the K-3 II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.